ishaanjagyasi/latent_box/README.md

 ![Latent box interface](Title_Card.jpg)

-An interactive capacitive touch instrument designed as a performable audio response to Allison Denny's photon motion series—silent looping videos of refracted light in continuous motion.
+Latent Box is an multi-interaction-point performance interface that controls a mixed variable matrix of latent variables for pre-trained Variable Auto Encoder models (RAVE by IRCAM) along with a custom spatial-granular synthesiser.
 Rather than a fixed soundtrack, this system enables real-time sonic interpretation of visual material through gestural control.

 ## System Architecture